 There is some hope for this change though.

-There are a few studies on dog food that is happening on an international level.
+There are a few studies on dog food that are happening on an international level.

-The most remarkable of the bunch is one study happening in Finland, led by Dr. Anna Hielm-Björkman, who has studied pet food and raw meat diets in pets for two decades.
+Once such is a study that happend in Finland, led by Dr. Anna Hielm-Björkman, who has studied pet food and raw meat diets in pets for two decades.

 Homocysteine levels are disease “markers” and high levels indicate a higher likelihood of disease.